FlowCrypt/flowcrypt-android/README.md

 5\.
 Click **Finish**:
 ![image](https://user-images.githubusercontent.com/2863246/136427125-6aa91bef-f052-432f-a314-369d4b6d4825.png)

 6\.
-Select the downloaded image and click on **Next**:
+Select the downloaded image and click **Next**:
 ![image](https://user-images.githubusercontent.com/2863246/136427526-0c0cfc0b-b622-4420-9ea0-14aabff22423.png)

 7\.
-Once clicked **Next**, you'll see the final screen where you should click on **Finish**:
+Once you click **Next**, you'll see the final screen where you should click **Finish**:
 ![image](https://user-images.githubusercontent.com/2863246/136428104-4eba085d-eddf-46e2-b495-87be8d9a2237.png)

 8\.
 AVD Manager will show a new emulator.
-Click on the green triangle to run an emulator:
+Click the green triangle to run the emulator:
 ![image](https://user-images.githubusercontent.com/2863246/136429163-e74b4ccf-360d-49af-a57b-846dd6be23fe.png)

 9\.
-Once running, youwe'll see the home screen of the emulator:
+Once running, you'll see the home screen of the emulator:
 ![image](https://user-images.githubusercontent.com/2863246/136430123-1277b324-4910-4594-9f7c-167314d1ecef.png)

 ### Build and run the app

+Please follow these steps to be able to build and run the app:

 1\.
 First of all, you should select the correct version of the build variants.
 Please use `consumerDebug`:
 ![image](https://user-images.githubusercontent.com/2863246/136431329-2b850d9f-6dc3-4849-817c-86ffcc85ec17.png)